 Sabbia Gallery, Sydney

-The Bagu have been created by ten contemporary Indigenous artists from Girringun Aboriginal Art Centre.
-The Girringun artists generally work across many art forms and materials and are well known for their traditional weaving skills.
-Ceramics have become a major part of the artists’ practice, and the Bagu (firesticks) are a good example of this process.
-Traditionally, the firesticks were made up of two parts, the Bagu (body) and Jiman (sticks).
+Created by a group of contemporary Indigenous artists from Girringun Aboriginal Art Centre, the Bagu demonstrate the many art forms and materials the artists employ, from the traditional weaving skills they are known for and the ceramic processes that have recently become a major part of the artists’ practice.
+Traditionally, the firesticks were made up of two timber parts, the Bagu (body) and Jiman (sticks).
 Bagu is normally made from the boogadilla (milky pine tree) and Jiman are made from mudja (wild guava tree).
-The imagery on the Bagu is based on traditional patterns and motifs, storylines, the rainforest environment and contemporary culture of the rainforest Aboriginal people of the Girringun region in Far North Queensland.
-The artists use clay, string and other materials to evoke the spirit of the old people.
-This large installation of Bagu is representative of the artists’ connection to Country and the use of clay is a strong medium for their storytelling.
+The imagery on the Bagu is based on traditional patterns and motifs, storylines, the rainforest environment and contemporary culture of the rainforest Aboriginal people of the Girringun region in Far North Queensland, and the artists use clay, string and other materials to evoke the spirit of the old people.

 The Girringun Aboriginal Corporation represents the land and sea interests of Traditional Owners of nine tribal groups – the Nywaigi, Gugu-Badhun, Warrgamay, Warungnu, Girramay, Bandjin, Jirrbal, Gulnay and the Djiru people.
 These tribal groups are the Traditional Owners of the country which covers over 25,000 square kilometres ranging from Rollingstone in the south, Clarke River in the south-west, the Mission Beach area in the north, west to Mt Garnet area and east to include Hinchinbrook and the Family Group Islands in Far North Queensland.
 The Girringun Aboriginal Art Centre began full time operations in September 2008.